How to deal with a difficult boss –

 Keep a record of everything he says and does

-You need to do this to make sure that the blame of everything doesn’t come on your shoulder.
-If he has loopholes and he tries to blame you for all his wrong-doings, it’s prudence to record everything before you lose your ground.
-Now the question is how would you do that?
-First of all, if you’re allowed with the mobile, there is a recording device, put it on always while talking to your boss.
-Put your mobile in your pocket and talk to him so that whatever he says gets recorded in your mobile.
-If you’re talking to your boss via email, save the email in a proper document so that you can use it for future reference.
-If something or the other happens, you can use then recording (audio) and the email (document) as your ready reference.
+You need to do this to make sure that the blame for everything doesn’t come on your shoulder.
+If he has loopholes and tries to blame you for all his wrong-doings, it’s prudence to record everything before you lose your ground.
+Now the question is, how would you do that?
+First of all, if you’re allowed with the mobile, there is a recording device, put it on while talking to your boss.
+Put your mobile in your pocket and talk to him so that whatever he says gets recorded on your mobile.
+If you’re talking to your boss via email, save the email in proper documentation so that you can use it for future reference.
+If something happens, you can use the recording (audio) and the email (document) as your ready reference.

 -